AgudemuBorjigin/Online_tesing/README.md

          1) "TFS_RT_mean.m": crowds reaction times from all but one individuals (jack-knife resampling) into one entity
          2) "superbar.m": bar plots with significance star.
 Examples of the usage of this function is in the "scottclowe-superbar-ce333a9" folder ("demo_superbar.m")
+4. In the "audios_WiN" fodler:
+    1) WiN_AWS: prepares (rename) the speech-in-noise mixtures to be uploaded onto AWS server
+5. In the "jsons" folder: prepares json files for online experiments, based on csv files of the audios